goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-Thank you for sharing this excellent paper on ModernBERT!
-Let me provide you with a high-level summary to start.

-## High-Level Summary

 This paper introduces **ModernBERT**, a significant modernization of the classic BERT encoder architecture.
 The key insight is that while decoder-only models like GPT have seen tremendous advances, encoder-only models have remained largely stagnant since BERT's original release in 2019.

 **Core Contributions:**